tiby312/dinotree_report/technical_design.md

 So in short, this system doesnt take advantage of temporal locality, but the user can still take advantage of it by inserting loose bounding boxes and then querying less frequently to amortize the cost.
 I didnt explore this since I need to construct the tree every iteration anyway in my android demo, because I wanted the feedback of the user moving his finger around to be imeddiate.
 So to find all the bots touching the finger i need the tree to be up to date every single iteration.
 This is because I have no way of know where the user is going to put his finger down.
 I cant bound it by velocity or acceleration or anything.
 If I were to bound the touches "velocity", it would feel more slugish i think.
 It would also delay the user putting a new touch down for one iteration possibly.

+# Continuous Collision detection

+In order to use dinotree for continuous collision detection (suitable for very fast objects, for example), the aabbs that you insert into it must be big enough to contain the position of a bot before and after the time step.
+This way, upon aabb collisions, you can do fine grained contiuous collision detection and resolution.

 # Extensions and Improvements